 Have I told you that you’re awesome lately?

-Anyways, enough said – watch the video (long) and…just do what it says, and let’s make some money, ok?
-(Daily swipe and strategy following – copy, paste, and send)”.
+Anyways, enough said.
+Watch the video and just do what it says, and let’s make some money, ok?

 The Empower Network…Scam or System?